Skip to main content

 What formats are supported?

 You can upload MP4, WebM, MOV, AVI, and MKV files.
 The compressed output is always an MP4 (H.264 video + AAC audio), which has the widest compatibility across devices and browsers.
+For animated content, consider using the Video to GIF converter instead.

 Is there a file size limit?